ZemouriZemouri/fullstack_containerized_manager/README.md

 1) Pre-condition: step 3 and 4 from "How-To" are done
 2) Create a local folder for your Terraform project including the config file "main.tf"
 3) In the "main.tf" add the needed providers (in this case: GitHub provider)
+	- See complete list of providers: https://registry.terraform.io/browse/providers
 4) Set-up Terraform [GitHub provider](https://registry.terraform.io/providers/integrations/github/latest/docs)
-	- see complete list of providers: https://registry.terraform.io/browse/providers
 5) ...

 ## Design Overview